mvolkmann/blog/src/smalltalk/32-saving-code.md

 1. Note the following comments in this code:

    - "Look inside my own folder"

+     This is represented by the instance variable `pathName` which is `nil` by default.
+     To set it, send `@pathName:` to

    - "Look in codePackageFile folder"

+     This is represented by the instance variable `codePackageName` which is `nil` for me.

    - "Packages that come included with Cuis"

+     These can be found under the `Cuis-Smalltalk-Dev/Packages` directory.

    - "Packages created by user"

+     These can be found under the
+     `Cuis-Smalltalk-Dev-UserFiles/NewPackages` directory.

    - "Packages in other folders or repos in the project directory"

+     These can be found under the parent directory of the `Cuis-Smalltalk-Dev` directory.

 See the earlier section "Installed Packages Window" for more details on working with packages.